The Spoilers (1942 film): Plot

 Nome, Alaska, 1900: Flapjack and Banty come to town to check on their gold mine claim.
 Saloon owner Cherry Malotte is aware of the corruption all around, including that Bennett and Clark are out to steal the men's claim.

-In on the crooked scheme is the new gold commissioner, Alexander McNamara, as well as the last word of law and order in the territory, Judge Stillman.
-So, the bad guys usually get their way.
+In on the scheme is the new gold commissioner, Alexander McNamara, as well as the last word of law and order in the territory, Judge Stillman.

 Cherry's old beau, Roy Glennister, returns from a trip to Europe.
 He is attracted to Helen Chester, the judge's niece.
 Roy makes the mistake of siding with McNamara, damaging his relationship with his longtime partner, Al Dextry.

 Roy realizes he's been deceived as McNamara and Stillman prepare to steal at least $250,000 while the mine's case awaits appeal.
 Helen is now in love with Roy, who begs Dextry's forgiveness and persuades him to rob a bank to take back the wealth stolen from them.
 Both Glennister and Dextry don blackface to disguise themselves.

 The Bronco Kid kills the marshall, but Roy gets the blame.
 He is arrested and a plot forms to kill him, but Cherry comes to his rescue by breaking Roy out of jail.
 A fierce fistfight with McNamara results in Roy getting back his mine and his girl.